 It seems the government has begun to understand the mess it’s gotten itself into with navient student loans.
 Recently, we have seen Government intervention with programs aimed at those who went to for-profit colleges including Devry, Corinthian Colleges, and ITT Technical Institute.

-This has brought a lot attention to the for-profit-school industry and the mass amount of student loans their attendees walk away with.
-Which is why there are new government programs available to assist these borrowers with their student loans.
+This has brought a lot of attention to the for-profit-school industry and the mass amount of student loans their attendees walk away with.
+This is why there are new government programs available to assist these borrowers with their student loans.

 However, what we haven’t seen until now is the Government cracking down on actual student loan lenders such as Navient.
 Many were shocked to hear about the recent lawsuit against Navient brought on by the Consumer Financial Protection Bureau (CFBP).

 The CFBP alleges that Navient “systematically and illegally (failed) borrowers at every stage of repayment.”
 This includes, lost paperwork, misapplied payments, surprise late fees, processing delays, and overall confusion.

 It was also mentioned that Navient created obstacles to repayment by providing bad information, failing to act when borrowers complained, and deceiving private student loan borrowers about requirements to release their co-signer from the loan.

 If found true, restitution will surely be given to the borrowers who suffered from Navient’s actions.

 If restitution is to be paid, it’s unclear whether it will be paid in the form of reimbursements or loan forgiveness; either way, hundreds of thousands, and possibly millions, of borrowers, could be off the hook for their remaining loan balances.

 While no one has the answer at this point, it seems that things are heading in the right direction and could mean very good things for a lot of people.